Ultimate Orangeburg Real Estate Investing Guide for 2026

 Mortgage Interest Rates

-The interest rate is set in the mortgage loan notes that are acquired by investors.
-This is a significant determinant in the returns that you achieve.
-Interest rates influence the plans of both types of mortgage note investors.
+Note investors acquire the interest rate of the mortgage loan notes that they acquire.
+Your mortgage note investment return will be impacted by the interest rate.
+Interest rates influence the strategy of both types of note investors.

-A mortgage loan note investor should be aware of the private and traditional mortgage loan rates in their communities at any given time.
+A mortgage loan note investor ought to know the private as well as traditional mortgage loan rates in their markets at any given time.

 Demographics